Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 And now we find out what the Seahawks are really made of.

-This was the worst-case scenario of the games that we knew Russell Wilson had to miss, falling into the kind of hole that will make simply finishing with a winning record a fairly herculean effort.
+This was the worst-case scenario of the games that we knew Russell Wilson had to miss, with the Seahawks now falling into the kind of hole that will make simply finishing with a winning record a fairly herculean effort.

-Consider that now being 2-5, Seattle will have to go 6-3 the rest of the way just to finish 9-8.
-And that’s with two games left against the Cardinals and one each against the Rams and Packers, three of those four on the road.
+Consider that now being 2-5, Seattle will have to go 7-3 the rest of the way just to finish 9-8.
+And that’s with two games left against the Cardinals and one each against the Rams and Packers who are a combined 19-2, three of those four on the road.

 So, yeah, Monday’s 13-10 loss to Saints will be a tough one to overcome.